Former junior minister Michael D’Arcy did not contact ethics watchdog over new job

 However, the former TD and Senator this afternoon insisted he is in full compliance with rules on private sector employment which apply to former ministers and senior officials.

-Mr D’Arcy, who served as minister of state with responsibility for financial fervices, confirmed this morning he will take up a role as chief executive of the Irish Association of Investment Managers (IAIM).
+Mr D’Arcy, who served as minister of state with responsibility for financial services, confirmed this morning he will take up a role as chief executive of the Irish Association of Investment Managers (IAIM).

 The IAIM said in a statement neither it nor Mr D’Arcy will undertake any lobbying activities in the next 12 months in order to maintain compliance with rules which enforce a cooling off period in an effort to prevent a “revolving door” between politics and business.